Why Is There Water In My Compressed Air?

 Do I Need To Drain The Water In My Air Compressors?

 Whether you need to drain the water created by compressed air depends on your air compressor.
-If you have an air compressor with an air receiver tank that collects water, you will need to follow the manufacturers guidelines to determine how often the air receiver tank should be drained.
+If you have an air compressor with an air receiver tank that collects water, you will need to follow the manufacturer’s guidelines to determine how often the air receiver tank should be drained.
 Many air tank manufacturers recommend draining the tank daily and before long-term storage.

-Government regulations will also determine when water in the air receiver tank must be drained.
+Government regulations may also determine when water in the air receiver tank must be drained.
 For example, OSHA states in 1910.169(b)(20), “The drain valve on the air receiver shall be opened and the receiver completely drained frequently and at such intervals as to prevent the accumulation of excessive amounts of liquid in the receiver.”